 If these two international correspondent banks don’t have a direct relationship?

 Then a final intermediary bank can be found who does have a direct relationship with both of these intermediary banks.
 Taking our total to FIVE banks involved in the wire process.
 More on this with an example later.

 It’s also worth considering that international wire transfers must be cleared in the country the currency represents too.
 The US dollar is the world’s premier reserve currency and it is used as a settlement currency for international payments all over the world, all the time.
-Factor in that all international payments in US dollars have to be settled through the US, and we’re looking at three different countries involved in this transaction with different settlement schemes in each country.
+Factor in that all international payments in US dollars have to be settled through the US, and we’re looking at five different banks in three different countries involved in this transaction..

 SEPA & SWIFT